SonQBChau/dev-tool-tutorials/cyg_vsc/readme.md

 # Using Cygwin With Your C++ VSCode Dev Environment

 ## Subject
-Once you've already [set up your VSCode environment on Windows](https://github.com/jeremyglebe/dev_tool_tutorials/tree/master/win_vsc) you may find yourself feeling like MinGW wasn't enough to bridge the Windows-GNU gap.
 If you need more GNU features so that you and your Linux/MacOS friends can both run the same code, you might consider installing Cygwin.
 Where MinGW just ports a few GNU tools over to Windows, Cygwin creates an entirely new environment on your system.
 In essence, when you compile with Cygwin you aren't considered to